Summit Series: Game five

 Parisé scored the only goal of the first period, and Clarke and Henderson scored in the second to give Canada a 3–0 lead.
 In the third, Yury Blinov scored for the Soviets at 3:34 and Henderson scored at 4:56 to make it a 4-1 Canada lead.
 At 9:05, Anisin scored on a deflection to start a run of four straight Soviet goals.
 Vladimir Vikulov's goal at 14:46 was the game-winner for the USSR, whose 5–4 victory gave them a 3–1–1 series lead.
 According to Bobby Clarke, "we're not a defensive club, yet we tried to play defensively."

 Despite the loss, all the Canadian fans in the arena sang "O Canada" as Team Canada left the ice.
 The cheering of the Canadian fans was unknown at Soviet hockey games.
 The Soviet newspaper Pravda noted wryly that the roof of the arena had withstood the loudness of the cheering and had remained in place.

 Team Canada was now faced with the daunting task of having to win all three remaining games to win the series.
 To add to the Canadian struggles, Gilbert Perreault left Team Canada for home to focus on getting into shape for the upcoming NHL season.
 Perreault had played in game five, practiced with the team the day after, and then asked to return home.

+Alexander Yakushev recalled: "After this difficult victory, we decided that everything was done, it was enough to win one match out of three.
+No one doubted that we would succeed."